Sunday, May 30, 1982

 Tuesday, June 22, 1982

-I finished painting the room that Elisabeth and I are sleeping in.
-I got it done just in time because the boxes that I had mailed from Denmark had arrived.
-Now we can unpack them and feel like we are more settled here.
+I finished painting the room Beth and I sleep in.
+I got it done just in time: the boxes I mailed from Denmark have arrived.
+Now we can unpack them and feel more settled here.

 Thursday, July 1, 1982

 Mom went out on a date with Ed tonight.
-He still wants to marry her, but Mom is not sure this is what she wants.
+He still wants to marry her, but Mom isn’t sure that is what she wants.
 I wonder what the future will bring and where we will end up living.
 Everything seems so uncertain.

 Saturday, July 3, 1982